Federal solidarity contribution

 The CSMP Unit also consults the Advisory Committee before deciding on an application.
 The committee makes recommendations, in particular, on procedural issues, on questions of principle and on particularly delicate (borderline) applications.
 The advisory commission has been performing its tasks since 1 January 2021 in the form of an extra-parliamentary committee; it was initially set up as a group of experts with a temporary mandate.

 The Advisory Committee consists of eight members, some of whom were themselves affected by compulsory social measures and placements.
-It usually meets four times a year (2024 meeting dates: 28 February, 29 May and 20 November).
+It usually meets four times a year (2025 meeting dates: 12 February, 21 May, 13 August and 5 November).
 The minutes of each meeting are published:

 Applications are processed according to priority.
 Applications from seriously ill persons (which must be proven by means of a medical certificate) or from those who are over 75 years of age are given priority.
 All other applications are processed in the order in which they are received.